Leucadia woman spearheads movement for Vitamin D

 Upon discovering research on Vitamin D, she began partnering with a group of like-minded scientists (now 48 researchers strong) through a nonprofit called Grassrootshealth, which works to share how an appropriate level of the vitamin can be beneficial to the human body.
 A body has a Vitamin D deficiency if it is not within the recommended 40-to-60 nanograms per milliliter, according to Grassrootshealth.

-Research has found that proper Vitamin D levels can also help prevent pre-term birth and Type 1 Diabetes, in addition to certain
+Research has found that proper Vitamin D levels can also help prevent pre-term birth and Type 1 Diabetes, in addition to certain cancers and other health ailments.

 At first, the organization hosted seminars with physicians, but Baggerly quickly learned that wouldn't be the fastest way to change people's thoughts on Vitamin D since the idea was still fairly new to the medical community and doctors didn't tend to order such tests for their patients.